dsu-arl/base-go-programming-dojo/input-and-output/user-input/DESCRIPTION.md

 var myAge int
 var myName string

 fmt.Println("Please enter your age and name separated by spaces.
-For example: 19 Mikey".) fmt.Scanf("%d %s", &myAge, &myName)
+For example: 19 Mikey.") fmt.Scanf("%d %s", &myAge, &myName)

-fmt.Println("Your name is", myName, " and your age is", myAge"")
+fmt.Println("Your name is", myName, " and your age is", myAge)
 ```

 # Challenge
 Your challenge is to prompt the user for 5 different numbers and then print them back to the screen in reverse order.
 You can use whatever `Scan` function you wish to complete this challenge.
-For example if the user inputed `1 5 3 10 53` your output must be `53 10 3 5 1`.
+For example if the user typed `1 5 3 10 53` your output must be `53 10 3 5 1`.
 When you print the numbers back to the screen, print them all in one line as shown above.

 1. Open a new VSCode Workspace environment and open the folder "/home/hacker/".
     - If you want to organize your code into different folders, you will need to include that folder in subsequent commands.